conan-io/docs/installation.rst

 Install the binaries
 --------------------

-Go to conan website and `download the installer for your platform <https://www.conan.io/downloads>`_!
+Go to the conan website and `download the installer for your platform <https://www.conan.io/downloads>`_!

 Execute the installer.
 You don't need to install python.

 Initial configuration
 ---------------------

-Lets check that conan is correctly installed.
+Let's check if conan is correctly installed.
 Execute in your console:

 .. code-block:: bash